Difference Between Dissociation and Ionization

 The most important difference between dissociation and ionization is that dissociation may or may not produce electrically charged particles while ionization always produces electrically charged particles.

-👩🔬 If you want to know other articles similar to Difference Between Dissociation and Ionization you can visit the CHEMISTRY
+👩🔬 If you want to know other articles similar to Difference Between Dissociation and Ionization you can visit the Chemistry

 You May Be Interested in: